skirsch/truenas/README.md

 4. `tcp_params_set`: triple the bandwidth on a single stream
 5. `zfs_backup`: Uses `zfs send` to create a backup file of certain datasets
 6. `zvol_backup`: Uses `zfs send` to create a backup file of just my zVols
 7. `seatbelts`: Fasten before big change.
 Release when done.
 Don't keep them on long because you can't do certain operations with seatbelts on.
-Allows you to roll back a pool, NOT truenas config chanes.
+Allows you to roll back a pool, NOT truenas config changes.